tushar-sharma/tushar-sharma.github.io/_posts/2014-02-08-idea-of-god.md

 #### Is God the Architect?

 In earlier times people believed that earth was flat.
-As per Mesopotamian mythology, earth was considered as a flat disk floating in the ocean and surrounded by a spherical sky.
+As per Mesopotamian mythology, earth was considered to be a flat disk floating in the ocean and surrounded by a spherical sky.
 Aristotle gave the idea that the earth was spherical as the shadow of Earth on the Moon during a lunar eclipse is round.

-But it was Eratosthenes calculated the circumference of the earth.
+But it was Eratosthenes who calculated the circumference of the earth.
 He travelled to Syene  where the sun was directly overhead at the summer solstice.
 He saw that the sun rays doesn't cast shadow on a metal bar.
-But when he travelled to north to Alexandria, the sun rays did cast a shadow on the same bar.
+But when he travelled to Alexandria, which was north to Syene, the sun rays cast a shadow on the same bar.
 This could only happen if the earth was not flat.

 The myth that earth was the center of the universe was based on the system devised by Ptolemy and favoured by Church of Rome.
 But Copernicus came up with a heliocentric model and stated that sun and not earth was the center of the solar system.